rust-lang/rust/text/0000-process-exit.md

 * The `main` function of binary programs could optionally be typed as `fn() -> i32` instead of just `fn()`.
 This would be a backwards-compatible change, but does somewhat add complexity.
 It may strike some as odd to be able to define the `main` function with two different signatures in Rust.
+Additionally, it's likely that the `exit` functionality proposed will be desired regardless of whether the main function can return a code or not.

 # Unresolved questions